vlanore/diffsel/README.md

 In the above example, the chain *has not* converged (but it only had 11 iterations).
 For test runs, these conditions can be slightly relaxed while still giving decently reliable results (e.g., effsize>100 and rel_diff<0.15).

+**Important note:** there is a known bug in `tracecomp` where it outputs wrong results when no burn-in is specified via command line.
+For now, please always use the `-x <burn-in>` option to manually specify a burn-in.

 ## How to run post-analysis after a diffsel run

 When it runs, diffsel produces a series of files with raw data about the run.
 These files are named `<name of run>.<something>`, for example `myrun.run`, `myrun.param`, `myrun.chain`, etc...